Anthem Medicare Advantage Plans Review

 Extra Benefits and Perks

-While MediBlue HMO and PPO plans have additional perks and benefits, they may vary depending on where you reside.
-In regards to the pandemic, Anthem is focusing on its Essential Extras benefits, which grants members with a variety of potential supplemental benefits (i.e., food, home care, and transportation) at no cost.
+While HMO and PPO plans have additional perks and benefits, they may vary depending on where you reside.
+Anthem’s Essential Extras benefits grant members a variety of potential supplemental benefits (like food, home care, and transportation) at no cost.

-• $0 premiums, although you’re responsible for your Medicare Part B premium
+• $0 monthly premiums, although you’re responsible for your Medicare Part B premium

 • Access to SilverSneaker fitness locations at no cost